 9. If you are using KitKat, switch to ART

-Many people said that ART is faster than Dalvik and it is also more efficient for battery.
+Many people said that ART is faster than Dalvik and it is also more efficient for batteries.

 Go to Developer options and switch the runtime.